pzmosquito/mr-router5/package/README.md

 - `RouteTree` hold all RouteView objects.
     - `constructor(routeViews)` create RouteTree instance with array of RouteView objects.
     - `getRoutes()` retrieve array of router5 route objects.
+    - `addRouteViews(routeView, routeView, ...)` add RouteView objects to the route tree and the router instance.
     - `static createRouteView(route, component)` create RouteView object.
         - `route` the router5 route object.
         - `component` the React component to render for the route.